My Experience With The Bobby Shew YTR-8310Z Trumpet-Review

 I also have to say that, even though it is a medium bore horn, it’s easy to get a big sound out of the Yamaha 8310Z

-Because the trumpet is a lightweight, perfectly put together, it is also very responsive.
+Because the trumpet is a lightweight, perfectly put together, it is also a very responsive horn.
 It is easier to play softly on the Yamaha 80310Z trumpet than on my Bach trumpet.
-I would guess the quality of the build also play a role in this and, since the Shew horn does not seem to require a lot of air, the responsiveness and ability to play softly is top notch.
+I would guess the quality of the build also play a role in this, and since the Shew horn does not seem to require a lot of air, the responsiveness and ability to play softly is top notch.
+Thumbs up!